yashasvisontakki/Work-Progress-and-Medical-Expense/Worker progress/README.md

-# WCB Worker Progress Report — Assignment 2
+# WCB Worker Progress Report

 A pixel-matched, data-driven rebuild of the WCB Manitoba **Worker Progress Report** PDF, built with **Pug, HTML and CSS only** — no Node.js, no build